-SoFi Invest vs Betterment: Which Robo Advisor is Best in 2019
+SoFi Invest vs Betterment: Which Robo Advisor is Right for You?

 In the world of robo advisors, both Betterment and SoFi Invest (formerly SoFi Wealth) are heavy hitters.
 Betterment has a longer track record and more features, but SoFi Invest has no fees, so deciding which is right for you may come down to your financial situation.

 Many or all of the companies featured provide compensation to LendEDU.
 These commissions are how we maintain our free service for consumers.
 Compensation, along with hours of in-depth editorial research, determines where & how companies appear on our site.

 |Minimum Account Balance||$0, one-time deposit of $100 or $20/month auto debit required to start||$0|

 |Annual Fees||None||0.25% for Digital plan, 0.40% for Premium plan|

 |Investing Features||Investing content, real financial advisors||Trust funds, portfolio rebalancing|

 Investing can be as confusing as it is lucrative.
 There are many who would love to invest but don’t have the time to research stocks, rebalance their portfolios, or assess the long-term viability of their investments.

 And although actively managed portfolios can handle a lot of these tasks for you, not everybody wants to pay the exorbitant fees that come with them.

 SoFi Invest (Formerly SoFi Wealth) and Betterment are two of the best robo advisors on the market, and both seek to make investing accessible for all by lowering investing fees and building online interfaces that anyone can use.
 This review will compare how the two platforms stack up and which one makes sense for you.